esaruoho/paketti-manual/README.md

 Improvement: .PTI Wavetable Support now trims the end of the sample to the end of the loop.
 And creates Position Count amount of sample slots at 00-7F for the selected position, and 00-00 velocity for the rest of them.
 You can then cycle through them using the Random 7F or +/- 7F shortcuts.

 ---
+### 2025-04-06 - esaruoho
+Improvement: Added "Show Sample Selection" as a setting in Paketti Preferences - meaning that if you set it to On, then Sample Editor will show you the details of the selection automatically without having to toggle it on continually.

 ---
+### 2025-04-06 - esaruoho
+Improvement: .PTI Wavetable detection will now also print the full sample as sample slot 1, thus allowing for accessing the full waveform instead of only the window size chunks.